 Located in Prince Edward Island National Park, Cavendish Beach is part of the area perhaps best known as the place that inspired Anne of Green Gables.
 The low light pollution and a magnificent backdrop of red cliffs and sculpted dunes also makes it a serene locale for contemplating the night sky.

-Pro stargazing tip: Like many things during the pandemic, stargazing has also gone virtual.
-Even if you can’t stargaze from your own backyard, there are plenty of ways to participate from home, including live streams and online classes where you can learn more about astronomy from the experts.
+Pro stargazing tip: Even if you can’t stargaze from your own backyard, there are plenty of ways to participate from home, including live streams and online classes where you can learn more about astronomy from the experts.

 These are Canada’s best beaches, as voted by you.